Diwali Holiday 2025

 Bank Holiday Notes:

-• RBI’s official holiday calendar for 2025 (to be released) is expected to list 20 October (Diwali) as a full bank holiday in most states.
+• RBI will release its official 2025 holiday calendar, and it expects to list 20 October (Diwali) as a full bank holiday in most states.

 • Some states may additionally observe bank closures on 22 Oct.
 (Govardhan Puja) or 23 Oct.
 (Bhai Dooj), subject to local banking regulations.